flyingpig86/Lancer-Lore-Repo/Lancer Lore/Mechs/SSC/SWALLOWTAIL.md

 	*Cloudscout TACSIM Swarms are packets of networked microsensors, launched in nonlethal mortar canisters that detonate high above the battlefield.
 Once seeded, the swarm generates a TACSIM program that begins to run brevity cycles: tight, contained simulations of tactical possibility.
 Probability results are then fed to the Swallowtail’s choir processors, which in turn feed it to the pilot and networked squad members, ensuring a high probability of successful outcomes.*

 Lotus Projector
+	*Mech-mounted Lotus Projectors are designed to launch small, actively camouflaged scout drones.
+The projector fires the single-use drones at subsonic speeds in bursts of ten, blanketing a wide area in order to relay information about terrain and targets within.*

 Markerlight